flowscripter/template-bun-rust-library/README.md

 Build:

 Test:

 `cargo test`

 `cargo build --release && bun test`

 **NOTE**: The following tasks use Deno as it excels at these and Bun does not currently provide such functionality:

 Format:

-`deno fmt index.ts src/ tests`
+`deno fmt`

 Lint: